fortunadewiy/BioFlowAI_BioinformaticsWorkflow/README.md

 ## Overview

-BioFlow AI adalah asisten bioinformatika berbasis Large Language Model (LLM) dan Retrieval-Augmented Generation (RAG) yang membantu mahasiswa, peneliti pemula, dan praktisi bioinformatika memahami workflow analisis data biologis.
+BioFlow AI is a bioinformatics assistant based on Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) that helps students, early-career researchers, and bioinformatics practitioners understand biological data analysis workflows.

-Alih-alih mengandalkan pengetahuan internal model, BioFlow AI menjawab pertanyaan berdasarkan knowledge base yang telah diindeks menggunakan vector database.
+Instead of relying on the model’s internal knowledge, BioFlow AI answers questions based on a knowledge base that has been indexed using a vector database.

 ---

 ## Business Problem

-Mahasiswa dan peneliti pemula sering mengalami kesulitan dalam:
+Students and early-career researchers often face difficulties in:

-- Memilih tools bioinformatika yang tepat
+- Choosing the right bioinformatics tools
-- Memahami perbedaan antar tools
+- Understanding the differences between tools
-- Menentukan workflow analisis yang sesuai
+- Determining the appropriate analysis workflow
-- Mengikuti best practices dalam analisis data biologis
+- Following best practices in biological data analysis

-Dokumentasi resmi biasanya tersebar di banyak sumber dan menggunakan terminologi teknis yang sulit dipahami oleh pemula.
+Official documentation is usually scattered across many sources and uses technical terminology that is difficult for beginners to understand.

 ---

 ## Proposed Solution

-BioFlow AI menyediakan:
+BioFlow AI provides:

-- Workflow recommendation
+- Workflow recommendations
-- Tool comparison
+- Tool comparisons
 - Decision support
 - Best practice guidance
 - Educational explanations

-dengan memanfaatkan kombinasi:
+by leveraging a combination of:

 - Retrieval-Augmented Generation (RAG)
 - Vector Search